What can I study?

 We offer a small selection of distance learning courses and one full degree programme taught by distance.
 These studies have admission requirements and a formal admissions process.

-We also offer Massive Open Online Courses (MOOCs) which are open to anyone interested in the subject - these are free and have no admission requirements.
+We also offer Massive Open Online Courses (MOOCs) which are open to anyone interested in the subject.
+These courses are free and have no admission requirements.

 Students seeking to continue with PhD studies can apply for fully-funded PhD positions (i.e. doctoral studentship or a doctoral study grant) which are advertised by the relevant department within a faculty.
 Advertisements for PhD positions are posted on our job vacancy pages.
 Self-funded students can enquire about PhD positions by contacting the relevant department directly.
 Please note there is no set admission period or application process for PhD studies.
 You follow the instructions in the specific announcement for the PhD position and the instructions of the individual department.